sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

   environments(dev, testing, staging, production, etc)?
 - We covered several factors so far.
 What are those?
   - factor 1 - one codebase many deploys
-  - factor 2 - explicit declaration of dependencies using Gradle
+  - factor 2 - explicit declaration of dependencies using Gradle build file
   - factor 3 - use environment variables for providing different property values for different environments
   - factor 10 - dev/production parity - creating a fat jar